-As a human race, we are constantly striving for easier ways of doing things: simpler, faster and more practical.
+As a human race, we are constantly striving for easier ways of doing things: simpler, faster, and more practical.
 Thanks to better tech, you can now interact with people globally and instantly with the click of a few buttons.

 Likewise, you can also physically move quickly due to advances in transportation technology.
-When it comes to the age-old practice banking – the same is now happening.
+When it comes to the age-old practice of banking – the same is now happening.

 Provided you have the necessities, a passport, residential address and a mobile phone, you can now open a bank account within minutes.
 This is brought about by a Fintech offering better known as Open Banking.

 Open banking uses APIs that enable third-party developers to build applications and services around the financial institution.Wikipedia